openlibhums/memory-alpha/content/support/journal-management/journal-settings.md

 # Journal Settings

 In journal settings, you can set basic information about the journal, configure home page elements, upload logos and banner images, and adjust some display elements.

 If you have the Janeway role Editor or Staff, you can access Journal Settings by selecting **Manager** under **Staff**.

 ## All Settings

-The all settings page lists every under-lying journal-level setting within Janeway and allows you to edit them.
+The All Settings page lists every underlying journal-level setting within Janeway and allows you to edit them.
 The setting groups are:

 - Crossref
 - Email